zainab-bioinformatician/zainab-bioinformatician/README.md

   ---
 ## 🔬 Projects

-### 🦠 Toxicity of Germs.
+### 🦠 Toxicity of Germs
-* A script that helps in checking "How dangerous the germs are".
+* A script that takes bacterial trait metrics and plots them into a polar radar chart.
-* **Why it matters:** we can use this code script to analyze specific Microbe.
+* **What it does:** we can use this code script to analyze specific Microbe.
-*

 ### 🩸 Thalassemia Severity Proportion Chart
-* A python script that takes percentage of Thalassemia cases and plot them into a Donut chart.
+* A Python script that takes percentage of Thalassemia cases and plots them into a Donut chart.
-*
+*  **What it does:** It Automates the patient data grouping (Severe, Moderate, Mild)

  ### 🧬 Amino Acid Composition in TB Protein
 * A script I am writing to count and graph the specific amino acids inside a Tuberculosis protein sequence.

+---

+* ## 🎯 My Career Roadmap
+ 📍 **From:** Gujrat, Pakistan
+* 🚀 **Target:** To secure a fully-funded international Scholarship for a Bioinformatics degree.